-That had escaped her without even realizing she was confiding him her most intimate doubt, the strongest of her insecurenesses.
+That had escaped her without even realizing she was confiding him her most intimate doubts, the strongest of her insecurenesses.

 He pushed her away, and for a moment she thought he was going to leave her.
-Until he caressed her hair, her face lined by the tears, her red eyes that she couldn’t keep open while her mind got blank at his touch.
+But instead, he caressed her hair, her face lined by the tears, her red eyes that she couldn’t keep open while her mind got blank at his touch.

-“I’ll count your freckles, all of them, again and again, and you’ll feel how much I adore them,” he said caressing her face, tracing the line between her eyes and cheeks with his thumb.
+“I’ll count your freckles, all of them, again and again, and you’ll feel how much I adore them,” he said caressing her face, tracing an imaginary line between her eyes and cheeks with his thumb.

 “I’ll draw a map on them, and in that map, I’ll discover all the treasures of your world,” he added, his fingertips grazing her neck now, sliding down her shoulder.